scicomm-IISER/scicomm-IISER.github.io/_posts/interviews/2025-02-15-probalChaudhuri.md

 PC: When I was completing my postgraduate studies, it was quite common at that time for students to apply for Ph.D. programs both in India and abroad, while also considering job opportunities in India.
 I applied to a few Ph.D. programs both within India and internationally, and the University of California, Berkeley, was one of the places I applied to.

+{% include article-image.html image="/assets/images/interviews/probalChaudhuri/fig1.png" caption="Shyama Narendranath is a scientist at U R Rao Satellite Centre, ISRO.
+She is a part of Chandrayaan-2 and other Indian planetary programs.
+She has been awarded the Zubin Kembhavi award by the Astronomical Society of India." width=600 %}

 The reason I chose UC Berkeley was because, at the time, they were doing significant work in areas like non-parametric statistics and robust statistics, which really caught my interest.
 I had been introduced to some of these topics during my postgraduate years, and they seemed like a fascinating direction to explore further.
 However, I’ll admit that, even then, I wasn’t entirely sure why I specifically wanted to go to Berkeley.
 It was more of a feeling that this was the right opportunity for me.